-"Why Are You Just Standing There?" - Acts 1:1-11 - Ascension Sunday - May 16, 2010
+"A New Phase" - Acts 1:1-11 - Ascension Sunday - May 12, 2013

 Ah, where to begin?
 At the beginning, apparently.
 As we move through the church year from Easter to Pentecost readings from the Book of Acts provide insight into the faithful during the very early days of the church.
-There is a lot that happens in those fifty days, but today, Ascension Sunday, we will start at the very beginning of the Book of Acts.
+There is a lot that happens in those fifty days, but today, Ascension Sunday, we will start back at the very beginning of the Book of Acts.